Horse racing-Justify claims Triple Crown with Belmont Stakes win

 * Gronkowski finishes second, Hofburg third

-* Win marks the second Triple Crown for trainer Baffert and first for veteran jockey Smith (Adds quotes, details)
+* Win marks second Triple Crown for trainer Baffert and first for veteran jockey Smith (Adds background, details)

 The victory marks the second Triple Crown win for Hall of Fame trainer Bob Baffert, who also won the Kentucky Derby, Preakness Stakes and Belmont Stakes with American Pharoah in 2015.